DeepMotion/Animate-3D-REST-API/README.md

 _Alpha v1.5.1_

 Added /videoInfo API
+Added videoSpeedMultiplier, poseFilteringStrength, rootAtOrigin parameters & new mp4 options in /process API

-The Animate 3D REST API lets you convert videos into3D animations without having to use the DeepMotionWeb Portal.
-Instead you can upload, process,and download the resulting FBX/BVH animations directly from an external application likea web or desktop app.
+The Animate 3D REST API lets you convert videos into 3D animations without having to use the DeepMotionWeb Portal.
+Instead you can upload, process,and download the resulting FBX/BVH animations directly from an external application like a web or desktop app.

 ## Authentication

 ###### The Animate 3D REST API uses basic HTTP Authentication to keep your requests and data

 ###### secure.
-To use theAPIyou will need a Client ID and a Client Secret which are provided by
+To use theAPIyou will need a Client ID anda Client Secret which are provided by

 DeepMotion.
-If you do not have these please contactDeepMotion Support or your sales representative.
+If you do not have these please contact DeepMotion Support or your sales representative.

-To retrieve your API access token you need to addthe following Authorization header to your token
+To retrieve your API access token you need to add the following Authorization header to your token
 request:

 Authorization: Basic Base64(<clientId>:<clientSecret>)

-where the value of `<clientId>:<clientSecret>` is **base 64** encoded.
+where the value of<clientId>:<clientSecret>is **base 64** encoded.
 For Example, if your Client ID is1a2band your client Secret is3c4dthen your authorizationheader should look like this:

 Authorization: Basic MWEyYjozYzRk